arc80/plywood/repos/plywood/docs/KeyConcepts.md

     $ plytool module list

-Modules are defined by `Instantiators.inl` files scattered throughout each repo folder.
+Modules are defined by `*.modules.cpp` files scattered throughout each repo folder.
 Modules are allowed to depend on other modules in the same repo or in any child repo.

 Modules can be instantiated as [targets](#targets) within a [build folder](#build-folders).